What Liquids Can You Bring on a Plane: Rules and Future Trends

 Other airports that have started introducing the new advanced equipment at some terminals or special fast lanes include:

-However, at some of these airports liquid restrictions still remain.
+However, at some of these airports, liquid restrictions remain or have been reintroduced.

 The future